jsidhu45/Modified-block-shape-classification/README.md

 Step 7.
 After the code is executed, click on different plot buttons to generate the required plots.

 This software is develped as a part of PhD research work of Dr. Jaspreet Singh.
-For more detail you can follow of publication "Modified block shape characterization method for classification of fractured rock: A python-based GUI tool" publised in Computers and Geosciences Journal. https://doi.org/10.1016/j.cageo.2022.105125.
+For more detail you can follow our publication "Modified block shape characterization method for classification of fractured rock: A python-based GUI tool" publised in Computers and Geosciences Journal. https://doi.org/10.1016/j.cageo.2022.105125.